labuladong/fucking-algorithm/common_knowledge/linuxProcess.md

 The interesting ones are the `mm` pointer and the `files` pointer.
 The `mm`  pointer refers to the virtual memory of the process, which is where the resources and executable files are loaded.
 The `files` pointer points to an array containing pointers to all files opened by the process.

-### 二、What is a file descriptor?
+## 二、What is a file descriptor

 Let's start with `files`, which is an array of file pointers.
 Generally, a process will read input from `files[0]`, write output to `files[1]`, and write error information to `files[2]`.

 For example, from our perspective, the `printf` function in C is to print characters to the command line, but from the process perspective, it is to write data to `files[1]`.
 Similarly, the `scanf` function is that the process reads data from `files[0]`.

 **When each process is created, the first three bits of `files` are filled with default values, which point to standard input stream, standard output stream, and standard error stream, respectively.
-We often say `file descriptor` refers to the index of this file pointer array **.
+We often say `file descriptor` refers to the index of this file pointer array**.
 So the file descriptor of the program by default : 0 represents standard input (stdin), 1 is standard output (stdout), 2 is standard error (stderr).

 We can redraw a picture as follows: